-For over 45 years, Stanley Spring & Stamping has been your single source solution for all of your garter spring manufacturing, design, and production needs.
-Since the early 1970’s we have produced the best quality springs and metal parts found anywhere.
-Our facility can produce outstanding garter springs, tailor fit to your specific requirements.
+For over 75 years, Stanley Spring & Stamping has been your single-source solution for all of your garter spring manufacturing, design, and production needs.
+Since the mid-1940’s we have produced the best quality springs and metal parts found anywhere.
+Our facility can produce outstanding garter springs, tailor-fit to your specific requirements.
 Our springs have been used in many products and applications over the years.
-We have great flexibility as it relates to the size, material and thickness of the garter springs we can produce.
+We have great flexibility as it relates to the size, material, and thickness of the garter springs we can produce.
 Whatever the requirements are of your specific job, Stanley Spring can get the project done right and on time - every time.

 What is a Garter Spring?

-A garter spring is a coiled, circular shaped spring that can be used in a variety of applications.
-Common uses include shaft seals and oil seals, electrical connectors and belt-driven motors.
+A garter spring is a coiled, circular-shaped spring that can be used in a variety of applications.
+Typical uses include shaft seals and oil seals, electrical connectors, and belt-driven motors.
 Garter springs are designed to withstand pressure from all directions.
-Due to this, they are very effective at handling changes in conditions such as temperature, pressure and volume.
+Due to this, they are very effective at handling changes in conditions such as temperature, pressure, and volume.

 There are generally two kinds of garter springs – compression and extension.